jocelynfu/jocelyn-me/README.md

 - **iOffer** (2025–2026) — an AI web app that helps international students figure out their best-fit US colleges.
 It analyzes a student's profile and recommends a school list (reach / fit / safety) with personalized action items.
 Built over a few weekends with Claude.
 It's free on purpose — the whole point is access for students who don't have insider info.
 400+ organic users in the first two months.
 - **Crowdcore** (2024) — worked on early concepts with the founder.
 - **Smart home tinkering** — built smart home devices as a 20% project during my Google days.
-- **The Harvard Shop** — ran an online store for Harvard gear in college as an early Shopify + Vend user.
+- **The Harvard Shop** — ran an online store (separate from the Harvard Coop official store) for Harvard gear in college as an early Shopify + Vend user.
 Learned e-commerce and photography completely from scratch — my first taste of running a funnel.
+Reached $100k online revenue a year!

 ## Outside of work